 Your plan members can follow these steps to import their data using the Dashlane web app.

-- In the Dashlane web app, select the My account menu.
-Then select Settings and Import data.
+In the My account menu, select Settings and then Import data.

 - For Import source, select Other CSV.
 Then select Get Started.